Themakew/RuytherCosta/README.md

 </h1>

 <p align='center'>
-  Currently I work as a iOS Developer at IBM.
+  Currently I work as an iOS Developer at IBM, using Swift and RxSwift.
 </p>

-- I'm currently working with Swift and RxSwift.

 ### Contacts ＠